How Often Should a Car be Cleaned?

 Cleaning your car is an important aspect of car maintenance that many try to avoid.
-However, a clean car is not only aesthetically pleasing, but also a great way to increase the longevity and resale value of your car.
-While some like to clean their car themselves, others would rather pay a car wash service or a professional valeting company to do the work for them.
-Whatever your preference, we’ve provided you with a how to on car cleaning frequency with all the best tips and tricks.
+While a clean car is not only aesthetically pleasing, it can also increase the resale value of your car.
+While some clean their cars themselves, others would rather pay a professional valeting company to do the work for them.
+Whatever your preference, we’ve provided you with all the best tips and tricks.

-The frequency in which you clean your car is dependent on a few factors such as location, lifestyle and weather.
-If you live in a built up area or close to an industrial estate your vehicle is more exposed to soot and dust residue settling.
-Whereas, those who live by the ocean are more likely to be affected by the sea breeze, and the salty particles it carries.
+The frequency that your car needs cleaning depends on factors such as location, lifestyle and weather.
+If you live in a built-up area, your vehicle is more exposed to dust residue settling.
+But, those by the ocean are more likely to be affected by the sea breeze, and the salty particles it carries.

-Both contaminants, once settled, can affect the paintwork and if untreated can lead to rust damage which will cost to repair.
-In either of these situations, cleaning your car once a week will prolong the lifespan of your vehicles paintwork.
+These contaminants can affect the paintwork, and if left untreated can lead to rust damage.
+Cleaning your car once a week will prolong the lifespan of your vehicles paintwork.

 No matter where you live, there is also the added inconvenience of birds!
 As much as you try, you cannot escape them, so do your best to clean off any bird droppings as soon as you spot them.

 Whatever the Weather, Clean your Car!

 Another factor that can influence your car cleaning routine is the weather.
 Sunny days are likely to fade the paintwork, while rain can corrode the protective layer over the paint.
 We experience harsher weather at the beginning of the year, so winter paint protecting tips should be considered.